nouns-game-engine/nge/documentation/hyperstructures.md

 \
 Games made with Nouns Game Engine for these appliances will still need to adhere to those restrictions, and there's no guarantee that support will exist for those platforms beyond what is shipped or provided by the engine, and the developer's own capabilities to work with those companies and hardware.\
 \
-A good rule thumb might be: _if it can run an Ethereum node, it can run NounsGame._
+A good rule thumb might be: _if it can run an Ethereum node, it can run NGE._
 {% endhint %}

 ## Approach & Caveats